pivotal/docs-tap/cloud-native-runtimes/how-to-guides/contour.hbs.md

-# Installing Cloud Native Runtimes with your Existing Contour Installation
+# Installing Cloud Native Runtimes with your existing Contour installation

 This topic describes how you can configure Cloud Native Runtimes, commonly known as CNRs, with your existing Contour instance.
 Cloud Native Runtimes uses Contour